 Standards are set nationally but implemented locally.
 Actions need to be taken at many levels.
+These include the NHS Commissioning Board, regulators of healthcare, the Royal Colleges responsible for professional education and training, NHS trusts, local commissioning groups and individual clinical teams.
+Leaders in the NHS should consider how services can be organised more effectively, staff supported better, how that can be overseen by NHS trust boards, and how healthcare regulatory organisations can be charged with addressing these issues during service reviews.

-These include the NHS Commissioning Board, regulators of healthcare, the Royal Colleges responsible for professional education 'All health professionals should be aware of the features and potential consequences of maternal sepsis - suspicion should lead to urgent hospital referral.'
+'All health professionals should be aware of the features and potential consequences of maternal sepsis - suspicion should lead to urgent hospital referral.'